People are shocked as Elon Musk reclaims title of world’s richest person

 “Lol.
 Elon Musk is one of the richest people in the known universe … and it looks like he hired some 2.5 star rando on fiverr to do the logo animation,” another quipped.

+“This simple change just made @elonmusk the richest man in the world,” a third tweeted, while sharing a photo of the new Twitter logo.
+“OFFICIALLY the power of X.”

+Others proceed to poke fun at a few of Twitter’s features, amid the news of Musk’s latest achievement, with one joking: “Dear @elonmusk you’re the richest person on this planet.
+Stop sending me balloons on my profile, send me five million dollars instead, DM for bank details.”

-Others proceeded to make references to Musk’s personal life and social media presence in their jokes.
+Meanwhile, some made references to Musk’s personal life and social media presence in their jokes.

 “Elon Musk is the world’s richest man.
 Has several kids.
 Runs several companies.
 Has over 100 million followers.
 And still finds time to reply to random people on Twitter that he doesn’t even know,” one individual wrote.
 “And you still think she was too busy to reply.”